nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## **Implementation**

-This section describes some noteworthy details on how certain features are implemented.
+This section describes some noteworthy details on how certain features were implemented.

 ### Add Exercise feature